I Want Children, They Don't: Can The Relationship Work?

-If It’s an Immediate Plan
+If It’s An Immediate Plan

-If both partners wanted kids but not immediately, a couple may make the relationship work.
-They may continue to build and strengthen the relationship, which may bring them closer and put them in a position to make kids a part of their plans.
+If both partners want kids but not immediately, a couple may make the relationship work.
+They can continue to build and strengthen the relationship, which might bring them closer and put them in a position to make kids a part of their plans.
 If both parties are young, planning for kids in the future may not be a bad idea.

 Consider Various Options